wearetheframers/frame-core-wip/docs/API/frame/framer/brain/memory/memory.md

 This is achieved using the MemoryService and Mem0Adapter, which abstract away the underlying storage solution and provide a flexible interface for memory operations.
 The architecture allows for easy swapping of memory components, offering alternatives like RAG with the same interface but different underlying drivers.

 The `memory` service functions like a plugin but does not require explicit permissions to be accessed.
 It is always available to Framers, providing essential memory management capabilities.

+When `with-memory` is used, the Framer is also given permissions for `with-mem0-search-extract-summarize-plugin`.
+This ensures that the Framer can respond from memory effectively, leveraging the Mem0SearchExtractSummarizePlugin for comprehensive memory retrieval and response.
+This plugin might be refactored into a core component in the future to streamline its integration and usage.

 ## Memory Types